apitoolkit/apitoolkit-landing/docs/sdks/php/symfony/index.md

 # Put parameters here that don't need to change on each machine where the app is deployed
 # https://symfony.com/doc/current/best_practices.html#use-parameters-for-application-configuration
 parameters:
-    locale: 'en'
+  locale: "en"
 services:
   # default configuration for services in *this* file
   _defaults:
     autowire: true # Automatically injects dependencies in your services.
     autoconfigure: true # Automatically registers your services as commands, event subscribers, etc.

   # Initialize the APItoolkit client
   APIToolkit\EventSubscriber\APIToolkitService:
     arguments:
-        $apiKey: '%env(APITOOLKIT_KEY)%'
+      $apiKey: "%env(APITOOLKIT_KEY)%"
   # END Initialize the APItoolkit client

   # makes classes in src/ available to be used as services
   # this creates a service per class whose id is the fully-qualified class name
   App\:
-        resource: '../src/'
+    resource: "../src/"
     exclude:
-            - '../src/DependencyInjection/'
+      - "../src/DependencyInjection/"
-            - '../src/Entity/'
+      - "../src/Entity/"
-            - '../src/Kernel.php'
+      - "../src/Kernel.php"

   # add more service definitions when explicit configuration is needed
   # please note that last definitions always *replace* previous ones
 ```

 <div class="callout">